 Q: How long does it take to activate the script?

-A: AudioEye will need anywhere from several hours to a few business days to configure the school's domains into their system (the timeframe is dependent on how many domains the school has).
+A: AudioEye will need up to 10 business days to configure the school's domains into their system.
 AudioEye will also need to test the Ally Toolbar for display issues before officially launching to the live site.
 It is important to let us know about your desired date as soon as possible, so that AudioEye can have enough time to properly set up the service and schedule time with their engineers.

 Q: How long does the implementation take?

-A: The Phase 1-3 implementation timeframe is dependent on your site’s complexity, the original accessibility health of the site, and the size of the site.
+A: The Step 1-3 implementation timeframe is dependent on your site’s complexity, the original accessibility health of the site, and the size of the site.
 Generally, the implementation is completed within 120 - 150 days from the activation of the script.

 Q: Is there reporting with the AudioEye Ally Managed Service?

 A: Currently, there is no reporting provided in the Ally Service, since the accessibility of your site is managed for you.

 Q: How often do the AudioEye Accessibility Engineers check the site for accessibility once the site is in Phase 3?